Peacock Throne: History

-The master goldsmith Said Gilani was summoned by the emperor and showered with honours, including with his weight in gold coins and given the title "Peerless Master" (Bibadal Khan).
+The emperor summoned master goldsmith Said Gilani and showered him with honours, including his weight in gold coins and the title "Peerless Master" (Bibadal Khan).
 Gilani produced a poem of 134 couplets, filled with chronograms, the first twelve couplets giving the date of the emperor's birth, the following thirty-two the date of his first coronation, then ninety couplets giving the date of the throne's inauguration.

 After Shah Jahan's death, his son Aurangzeb, who had the regnal name of Alamgir, ascended the Peacock Throne.
 Aurangzeb was the last of the strong Mughal emperors.
-After his death, in 1707, his son Bahadur Shah I reigned from 1707 to 1712.
-Bahadur Shah I was able to keep the empire stable, by maintaining a relaxed religious policy; however, after his death the empire was in inexorable decline.
-A period of political instability, military defeats, and court intrigues led to a succession of weak emperors: Jahandar Shah ruled for one year from 1712–1713, Farrukhsiyar from 1713–1719, Rafi ud-Darajat and Shah Jahan II only for a couple of months in 1719.
-By the time Muhammad Shah came to power, Mughal power was in serious decline and the empire was vulnerable.
+After he died in 1707, his son Bahadur Shah I reigned from 1707 to 1712.
+Bahadur Shah I could keep the empire stable by maintaining a relaxed religious policy; however, after his death, the empire declined.
+A period of political instability, military defeats, and court intrigues led to a succession of weak emperors: Jahandar Shah ruled for one year from 1712 to 1713, Farrukhsiyar from 1713 to 1719, Rafi ud-Darajat and Shah Jahan II only for a couple of months in 1719.
+By the time Muhammad Shah came to power, Mughal power was seriously declining, and the empire was vulnerable.
 Nevertheless, under the generous patronage of Muhammad Shah, the court at Delhi became again a beacon of the arts and culture.
-Administrative reforms could not however stop the later Mughal-Maratha Wars, which greatly sapped the imperial forces.
+Administrative reforms could not, however, stop the later Mughal-Maratha Wars, which significantly sapped the imperial forces.
 It was only a question of time until forces from neighbouring Persia saw their chance to invade.

 Nader Shah's invasion of the Mughal Empire culminated in the Battle of Karnal, on 13 February 1739, and the defeat of Muhammad Shah.
 Nadir Shah entered Delhi and sacked the city, in the course of which tens of thousands of inhabitants were massacred.
-Persian troops left Delhi at the beginning of May 1739, taking with them the throne as a war trophy, their haul of treasure amounting to a large reduction in Mughal wealth and an irreplaceable loss of cultural artefacts.
+Persian troops left Delhi at the beginning of May 1739, taking with them the throne as a war trophy.
+Their treasure haul amounted to a considerable reduction in Mughal wealth and an irreplaceable loss of cultural artefacts.
 Among the known precious stones that Nadir Shah looted were the Akbar Shah, Great Mughal, Great Table, Koh-i-Noor, and Shah diamonds, as well as the Samarian spinel and the Timur ruby.
 These stones were either part of the Peacock Throne or were in possession of the Mughal emperors.
 The Akbar Shah Diamond was said to form one of the eyes of a peacock, as did the Koh-i-Noor.
 The Shah diamond was described by Jean-Baptiste Tavernier as being on the side of the throne.
 Many of these stones ended up becoming part of the Persian crown jewels and, later, the British crown jewels as a result of Great Britain's colonial expansion into the region.